FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Related Work

-\textbf{Dynamic Architectures.} Many works~\cite{fernando2017pathnet,golkar2019continual,hung2019compacting,rusu2016progressive,wen2020batchensemble} have proposed creating new modules to handle the growing training distribution~\cite{yoon2017lifelong,lesort2019generative} dynamically.
+\textbf{Dynamic Architectures.} Many works~\cite{fernando2017pathnet,golkar2019continual,hung2019compacting,rusu2016progressive,wen2020batchensemble} create new modules to handle the growing training distribution~\cite{yoon2017lifelong,lesort2019generative} dynamically.
 However, an accurate task id, which is usually unavailable in real-life, is needed for most of these approaches to help them choose the corresponding id-specific module.
-Recently, methods~\cite{der,simpleder,dytox} successfully apply the dynamic architectures into class incremental learning where the task id is not available, showing their advantages over the single backbone methods.
-However, as we illustrate in Sec.~\ref{sec:intro}, they have two unavoidable shortcomings: $(\textrm{i})$ Continual adding new modules causes unaffordable storage and computation overhead. $(\textrm{ii})$ Directly retaining old modules leads to noise in the feature representation of new categories, harming the performance of new classes.
+Recently, methods~\cite{der,simpleder,dytox} successfully apply the dynamic architectures into class incremental learning where the task id is unavailable, showing their advantages over the single backbone methods.
+However, as we illustrate in Sec.~\ref{sec:intro}, they have two unavoidable shortcomings: $(\textrm{i})$ Continually adding new modules causes unaffordable overhead. $(\textrm{ii})$ Directly retaining old modules leads to noise in the representations of new categories, harming the performance in new classes.

 \textbf{Boosting.} Boosting represents a family of machine learning algorithms that convert weak learners to strong ones~\cite{zhou2012ensemble}.
 AdaBoost~\cite{friedman2000additive} is one of the most famous boosting algorithms, aiming to minimize the exponential loss of the additive model.
-The crucial idea is to adjust the weights of samples to make the new base learner pay more attention to instances that the former models cannot recognize correctly.
+The crucial idea of AdaBoost is to adjust the weights of training samples to make the new base learner pay more attention to samples that the former ensemble model cannot recognize correctly.
 In recent years, gradient boosting~\cite{friedman2001greedy} based algorithms ~\cite{chen2016xgboost,ke2017lightgbm,dorogush2018catboost} achieve excellent performance on various tasks.